lenafaure/articles/Chapter-04-Introduction-to-JavaScript-Core/question-3.md

 → [Try it yourself](https://jsbin.com/jiciyunaso/edit?js,console)

 Even if we are changing the `myName` variable inside of the function `myNameIs`, when we print it after calling the function it still has the value "Carlos".
-That is beacsue when primitive types are passed, they are passed **by value**.
+That is because when primitive types are passed, they are passed **by value**.

 We are passing a copy of `myName`: anything you do to `myName` inside the body of the function won't affect the `myName` variable in the global scope because you are passing a copy of `myName`, and not the original `myName` variable.